stackevo/spudreq/draft-trammell-spud-req.md

 ## Protection against trivial abuse

-Malicious background traffic  is a serious problem for UDP- based protocols due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
+Malicious background traffic is a serious problem for UDP-based protocols due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
 Trivial abuse includes flooding and state exhaustion attacks, as well as reflection and